nasa-fornax/fornax-documentation/documentation/server_options.md

 ### **Default Astrophysics**
 - The base Fornax container will be sufficient for many use cases, and provides a pre-installed set of commonly used astronomy tools.
 This includes the Python environments (managed with _uv_; see {ref}`compute-environments`) required to run the demonstration notebooks.

-- This container image is referred to as **fornax-main** - *please note that there is currently also a `Dev Astrophysics' environment option, and we do not recommend its use unless suggested by the support team.*
+- This image is referred to as **Default Astrophysics** - *please note that there is currently also a `Dev Astrophysics' environment option, and we do not recommend its use unless suggested by the support team.*

 When a default astrophysics Fornax instance has been launched, the existing software environments can be activated by following the instructions provided in - {ref}`compute-environments-select-python`.